uQr/cordova-docs/tutorial-cordova-5/cordova-5-security.md

 <vs:plugin name="cordova-plugin-whitelist" version="1.0.0" />
 ~~~~~~~~~~~~~~~~~~~~~~~

+Both the default Cordova CLI template and Visual Studio's blank template use this feature to install the Whitelist plugin automatically on first build.

 ##The W3C Content Security Policy (CSP)
 A topic of frequent conversation for security focused developers on the web is the [W3C Content Security Policy (CSP)](http://go.microsoft.com/fwlink/?LinkID=617696) feature that is available in Chrome, Safari, and Internet Explorer Edge.
 CSP support is available natively to Cordova apps targeting iOS, Windows 10 and up, and Android 4.4 and up.
 However, you can get support back to Android 4.0 by using something called the Crosswalk WebView.
 See [Using Apache Cordova 5](./README.md#crosswalk) for information adding Crosswalk to your project.